The Best Planners to Buy This Summer, According to Our Editors

 The Day Designer is one of our favorite planners because of the add-ons, including free printables for holiday planning, weekly meal planning, bucket lists, and even daily planning pages for especially hectic days.
+This academic planner is dated July 2020 through June 2021, so it's a great choice for back-to-school time.
 We're also a big fan of how much writing space each page offers.
 Their hard-cover spiral-bound planners are 8.5 by 11 inches, with 10 blank lines per weekday and a corresponding daily to-do checklist with room for 10 tasks.
 "The design is gorgeous, and I like how detailed and broken down each day is— you can plan hour by hour if you want—so it's almost impossible to forget something," says Rachel Wermager, editorial associate at BHG.com.
 "I love the stickers for special occasions, and I also like that it has sections to set goals for the whole year."
 Day Designer planners are available at Office Depot, Target, Walmart and Amazon, so they're easily accessible too.

 Rifle Paper Co.
 Classic Planner

-This 2020 planner is available in the classic spiral-bound format, as well as with a hard cover that wraps around the spiral binding for extra protection.
+This 2021 planner is available in the classic spiral-bound format, as well as with a hard cover that wraps around the spiral binding for extra protection.
 Planners by Rifle Paper Co. include monthly and weekly views, inspirational quotes, and a ruled pocket in the back that makes it easy to keep track of small things like notes or business cards.
 Plus, for the first time ever, they include sticker sheets.
-This year’s planners span from August 2019 to December 2020.
+This 17-month planner spans from August 2020 to December 2021.

 Emily Ley Simplified Planner

 This Emily Ley planner is a must-have for anyone with a hectic schedule.
 Each page of the Simplified planner features one day with an hourly timeline from 6 a.m. through 9 p.m., a to-do list column with 16 spaces to check off tasks, along with a large blank section for notes.
 The daily planner is perfect for anyone who has several meetings or appointments throughout the day since the design makes it easy to schedule things down to the hour.
 The weekly design features seven days on a spread with a shortened version of each day’s notes and tasks along with space to check off weekly tasks like meal planning and tidying up for the week ahead.
+This version begins August 2020 and runs through July 2021.
 "I've been in love with The Simplified Planner for the last six years," says Rachel Haugo, BHG.com deputy editor.
 "I'm currently using the 12-month weekly version and love the format where each spread is a week at a glance.
 Another bonus: each sheet of paper is thick (which means my weeks don't blend together).
-It gives me enough space to keep track of my personal to-do lists, reminders, appointments, and even has a daily spot for dinners, while also having enough space to add in info for my two kids, husband, dog, etc. If you like minimalist white design with a sprinkle of cheerful colors, this planner is for you!"
+It gives me enough space to keep track of my personal to-do lists, reminders, appointments, and even has a daily spot for dinners.
+If you like minimalist white design with a sprinkle of cheerful colors, this planner is for you!"